What is living in Norwich like for students?

-- Cinemas and theatres.
-Norwich has four cinemas and six theatres that have a diverse programme of events all year.
+Cinemas and theaters.
+Norwich has four cinemas and six theaters with a diverse program of events all year.

-- Live music venues.
-You'll find top music acts performing at The Waterfront, run by the UEA Students' Union.
+Live music venues.
+You'll find top music acts performing at The Waterfront, run by the

-- Markets.
-Discover one of the largest open-air markets in England, with 200 stalls selling food, crafts and more.
+Markets.
+Discover one of the largest open-air markets in England with 200 stalls selling international street food, crafts and more.

-- Shopping.
-With two modern shopping centres and a department store, you'll be able to buy the best brands.
+Shopping.
+With two modern shopping centers and a department store, you'll be able to buy the best brands.

 What sports can I play in Norwich?

 If you’re a football fan, you can watch Norwich City Football Club matches at Carrow Road stadium.
 If you prefer playing sport, you can play just about any sport in UEA's Sportspark, including: